acidmasculinity/acidmasculinity.github.io/_source/men/lopes.md

 doi: "10.1017/hyp.2023.3"
 ---

-Lopes discusses how Beauvoir's idea of the sovereign subject may explain much of incel desire and hatred ambivalence.
+Dr. Filip Melo Lopes explains incel desire-hatred ambivalence in terms of Beauvoir's sovereign subject.
 Lopes focuses on Elliot Rodger, and addresses incel sadism, but does not address incel masochism.